 James Fetzer is a professor emeritus of the Philosophy Of Science at the University of Minnesota.

 A few weeks ago I chatted to Covert Action‘s Jeremy Kuzmarov about the assassination of Marilyn Monroe, and I found it fascinating.
-Yesterday I chatted to James about the assassination of JFK, easily one of the most significant events of the 20th century.

 Or, more accurately, one of the most significant conspiracies of the 20th century.